gagsss89/gaga-focus-bear-intern/user-manual-dragana.md

     - Unclear instructions
     - Not responding to emails or calls

-- If i seem quiet in a meeting, it usually means:
+- If I seem quiet in a meeting, it usually means:

     - I am focused on understanding the task
-    - Picking up every detail, trying to remember everything ( i don't usually ask a lot of questions).
+    - Picking up every detail, trying to remember everything ( I don't usually ask a lot of questions).

 ## Focus & Productivity